Bira/octopus-carnival/_drafts/condensing-hells-rebels-01.md

 - Some legwork by the PCs will let them discover that Nan Comerivos has been taken to the **Salix Salt Works**, which is being used as a forced labor camp just like in the original.
-Comerivos and the sisters can join as NPC allies once the former is rescued.
+Comerivos and the sisters can join as NPC allies once the former is rescued, just as written in the book.

 ## Part 2